Philip-Mascaro/CPE-487-Final-Project-Tic-Tac-Toe/README.md

 # CPE-487-Final-Project-Tic-Tac-Toe
 ## 1. Description
   * The program will create a playable game of Tic-Tac-Toe that can be played in either a player versus player mode or a player versus computer mode.
-  *  To play the game you will need a Nexys Board, a keypad and a monitor to display the game.
+  *  To play the game you will need a Nexys Board, a keypad, and a monitor to display the game.
      ![photo of keypad](/Images/keypad.jpg)

   * Our Tic-Tac-Toe board uses buttons 1-9 for each quadrant.
 1 is top left, 9 is bottom right.
 A red blinking letter indicates an occupied space, while a blue blinking letter shows an open space for the current player's turn.
 Pressing the D key confirms an open space move.